-Mock Draft 6.0: Analyzing draft pick tiers and what they mean for the Bears
+Mock Draft 6.0: Analyzing draft-pick tiers and what they mean for the Bears

-The NFL draft is less than four weeks away.
-While the order of the top picks isn’t clear, the draft order tiers are coming into focus.
+The NFL Draft is less than four weeks away.
+While the order of the top picks isn’t clear, the draft-order tiers are coming into focus.

 In the latest Sun-Times Mock Draft, we look at those tiers, and how they’ll affect the Bears — and the draft: